 Discrimination is the unequal or unfair treatment of a person on the basis of that person’s race, religion, color, nation origin, age, sex, sexual orientation, gender identity, height, weight, genetic information, marital status, disabled veteran status, veteran status, or disability.
 Discrimination can occur when persons are excluded from participation in, or denied the benefits of, any University program or activity because of their protected status.

 Gender Discrimination is discrimination and harassment on the basis of a persons sex or gender.
 Gender discrimination can occur when persons are excluded from participation in, or denied the benefits of, any university program or activity because of their sex or gender.
 The University's policy prohibiting gender discrimination also prohibits discrimination on the basis of pregnancy, childbirth, and parenting.

 - Retaliation against an individual for filing a charge of discrimination, participating in an investigation, or opposing discriminatory practices

 - Denying employment opportunities to a person because of marriage to, or association with, an individual of a particular race, religion, national origin, or an individual with a disability.

 - Giving a higher grade to a student who submits to sexual advances.

-A hostile environment is defined as an environment on campus that, through harassing conduct (e.g. physical, verbal, graphic, or written) based on a person’s protected status (e.g. sexual orientation, age, etc.), becomes sufficiently severe, persistent or pervasive, and subjectively and objectively offensive so as to interfere with or limit the ability of an individual to participate in or benefit from a University program or activity.
+A hostile environment is defined as an on-campus, online, or remote environment, through harassing conduct (e.g. physical, verbal, graphic, or written) based on a person’s protected status (e.g. sexual orientation, age, etc.), becomes sufficiently severe, persistent or pervasive, and subjectively and objectively offensive so as to interfere with or limit the ability of an individual to participate in or benefit from a University program or activity.

 The University prohibits harassment, as defined above, on its campus and by any person while engaged in University business, whether on or off campus.
 When the University determines that a hostile environment exists, it takes action reasonably calculated to remedy the harassment and ensure it does not reoccur.